Fakultät für Chemie und Pharmazie at the Uni Regensburg

 Further information provided by the department

-Special features regarding teachingIn addition to the intensive supervision of students, in the teaching units, modern analytical methods such as LC-MS, GC-MS, NMR or fluorescence microscopy are used.
+Special features regarding teachingIn addition to the intensive supervision of students, in the teaching units modern analytical methods such as LC-MS, GC-MS, NMR or fluorescence microscopy are used.
 Compulsory elective practicals give an insight into the research of the individual chairs.
 In addition, "taster practicals" are offered in the research units.
-The relation to practice is provided through the close cooperation with the pharmacy of the university clinic, amongst other things.
-By collaborating in research projects, undertaking various visits to pharmaceutical companies or stays abroad, further valuable experiences can be gained.
+The relation to practice is provided through the close cooperation with the clinic pharmacy, amongst other things.
+By collaborating in research projects, taking part in various field trips to pharmaceutical companies or a stay abroad, further valuable experiences can be gained.

 Special features regarding the international orientationThe department maintains numerous contacts abroad at various levels.
-In research, the chairs have research collaborations with a number of well-known institutions, such as MIT, or Harvard University.
-These contacts can be used by students and graduates for work placements.
+In research, the chairs have research collaborations with a number of renowned institutions, such as MIT or Harvard University.
+Students and graduates can use these contacts for internships.
 In addition, Erasmus partnerships exist with more than 20 European universities.
-In addition to being able to use this for their own stay abroad, the students of the partner universities contribute to a professional and cultural enrichment of the study programme.
+In addition to the possibility of using this for their own stay abroad, the students of the partner universities contribute to a professional and cultural enrichment of the courses offered.

-Special features regarding the equipmentAccess to analytical methods through central institutions: Electron microscopy, magnetic resonance spectroscopy, x-ray diffraction, mass spectrometry; Equipment for determining the binding, functional activity and cytotoxicity of substances; Cell culture laboratories and facilities for protein analysis and molecular biology activities; Radionuclide laboratories; Ultra-HPLC analysis; Laboratories for the processing of toxic substances; Fluorescence microscope with live cell and calcium imaging; Confocal laser microscope; Optical in-vivo imaging.
+Special features regarding the equipmentAccess to analytical methods through central institutions: Electron microscopy, nuclear resonance spectroscopy, X-ray diffraction, mass spectrometry; apparatus for determination of bonding, functional activity or cytotoxicity of active substances; cell culture labs and institutions for protein analysis and molecular biology work; radionuclide labs; UltraHPLC analytics; laboratories for the processing of toxic substances; fluorescence microscope with live cell and calcium imaging; confocal laser microscope; optical in-vivo imaging.